Sanjayisongithub/1st/README.md

 # 1st
-this is my first repository
+This is my first repository.
+I like food, travelling, walking etc.